Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 25

-Insert soft jaws or pieces of wood (2nd photo) between the vise jaws and the shock absorber to avoid damaging it.
+Insert soft jaws or pieces of wood (2nd photo) between the vice jaws and the shock absorber to avoid damaging it.

-Insert soft jaws or pieces of wood (2nd photo) between the vise jaws and the shock absorber to avoid damaging it.
+Insert soft jaws or pieces of wood (2nd photo) between the vice jaws and the shock absorber to avoid damaging it.

-Position the new shock absorber on the vise
+Fit the new shock absorber on the vice

-Insert pieces of wood between the vise jaws and the shock absorber
+Insert pieces of wood between the vice jaws and the shock absorber

 Op 26